NuruddinKhoiry/convertFQ/README.md

 # convertFQ: Converting DNA to RNA or RNA to DNA in a fastq file
 ============================================================

-This program is made to help you convert RNA to DNA or DNA to RNA in a fastq file.
+This program is made to help you converting RNA to DNA or DNA to RNA in a fastq file.

 ### Installation

-Download the lastest realese of convertFQ (convertFQ-1.0.tar.gz) Then install it using pip
+Download the lastest realese of convertFQ (convertFQ-1.0.tar.gz).
+Then install it using pip

 ```bash
 $ pip install convertFQ-1.0.tar.gz